-After examining source data, the next step is to map the source and target tables, attributes, or fields.
-When a business has more data sources, types, and formats to work with, it is advisable to leverage an automated data mapping tool to automatically match source and destination entities, thereby saving time and resources.
+After examining a data source in the workflow, the next step is to map the source and target tables, attributes, or fields.
+When a business has a large number of data sources in varying formats, it is advisable to use an automated data mapping tool.
+These tools match the source and destination entities using smart matching rules.

-This step involves removing bad data, converting enterprise-wide data into a format suitable for the destination, and loading the transformed data into a data store.
+This step involves converting data into a destination-compatible format, cleansing out erroneous data, and finally loading the transformed data into a data store.

-The final step is to check ETL workflows at periodic intervals to ensure that changing business requirements are being incorporated in the data processing pipeline.
+The final step is to check ETL workflows at periodic intervals to ensure that changing business requirements are incorporated into the data processing pipeline.

 Streamlining Extract-Transform-Load with an Automated ETL Solution

-Astera Centerprise is a next-gen ETL solution that enables businesses to accomplish complex data integration tasks while ensuring data quality.
-The software features a high-performance cluster-based architecture, industrial-strength ETL engine, and advanced automation capabilities to streamline complex ETL projects involving large data volumes.
+To truly understand what ETL stands for, it is important to put the steps outlined above into practice and try to implement a data pipeline.
+Astera Centerprise is a next-generation enterprise ETL software that enables businesses to accomplish complex data integration tasks while ensuring data quality.
+The software meets all ETL requirements by featuring a high-performance cluster-based architecture and industrial-strength ETL engine that streamlines complex ETL projects involving large data volumes.

-With support for pushdown optimization, incremental data load, and connectivity to modern and legacy data sources, Astera Centerprise helps integrate data of any format, size, or complexity with minimal IT support.
+With support for pushdown optimization mode, incremental data load, and connectivity to a range of data sources, Astera Centerprise helps integrate data of any format, size, or complexity with minimal IT support.

-Interested in giving Astera Centerprise a try?
+Interested in giving Astera Centerprise a try and exploring how it meets your unique ETL requirements?
 Download a free 14-day trial version and experience it first-hand!